 - Tenant-in-common mortgage - if two or more people want to buy a property together, they can use a tenants-in-common mortgage.
 Each individual share does not have to be equal, but each party takes on both the debt obligation and a legal claim to property ownership

 Thinking of buying, selling, or renting?

-If you are considering a JBSP mortgage or any mortgage, get in touch with our experts on 0204 5793 011.
 You can view all our properties currently available for sale here.